madelinezug/5CMenuTutorial/README.md

 Open XCode and create a new Single View application.

-	-We'll be working with Storyboards to build our app.
+We'll be working with Storyboards to build our app.
 Select your Main.storyboard file in the lefthand menu and you'll see our main ViewController!

 We'll be getting dining hall menu data from the [ASPC Menu API](https://aspc.pomona.edu/api/)